|

 handed on in the true Irish tradition have themselves maintained

+and refurbished the building.
 As mentioned elsewhere Fr.
 Patrick Moran

 who built the present Curate’s House, with the help